Hydrangea

 Basic Care Tips

-- •Mulch around the base to retain soil moisture
+- •Mulch around base to retain soil moisture

 - •Adjust soil pH to influence flower color (for some varieties)

-- •Keep soil consistently moist, daily in hot weather
+- •Keep soil consistently moist, water daily in hot weather

 Ecology Value